The Atlantic Companion · Wild Atlantic Way · Mayo

 Croaghaun Cliffs

-Croaghaun mountain rises 688m straight from the Atlantic at the western tip of Achill — its sea cliffs are the highest in Ireland and the third highest in Europe.
+Croaghaun mountain rises 688m straight from the Atlantic at the western tip of Achill — its sea cliffs are among the highest in Ireland and rank among the tallest in Europe.
 Visible only from the sea or from a stiff hill walk above Keem Bay.
 The Coastguard Hut walk from Keem gets you the closest land view.

 Good to know · Walk from Keem Bay car park, signposted.
 Allow 2 hours return.
 Steep, exposed — clear weather only.